 To verify that a Dentist is a Medicare Advantage Participating Dentist, you can use Delta Dental's online Dentist Directory at http://deltadentalmi.com/Find-a-Dentist or call 800.330.2732 (TTY Users call 711).
-When accessing Delta Dental's online Dentist Directory you must select the link labeled Medicare Advantage PPO and <a href="Medicare Advantage PP
+When accessing Delta Dental's online Dentist Directory you must select the link labeled Medicare Advantage PPO and Medicare Advantage Premier.